 The American Civil War, fought from 1861 to 1865, witnessed a rapid evolution in military technology, particularly in the development and deployment of small arms.
-Among the more obscure yet technically fascinating weapons fielded during the conflict is the Gibbs Carbine.
+Among the more obscure yet technically weapons fielded during the conflict is the Gibbs Carbine.
 Produced in limited numbers and briefly adopted by Union cavalry units, the Gibbs Carbine occupies a unique niche in Civil War firearms history.
 This article offers a definitive and in-depth examination of the Gibbs Carbine, detailing its origin, design, performance, deployment, and legacy.

 Origins and Development